PRIVACY INFORMATION NOTICE

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules where this is required or permitted by law.

 We have put in place measures to protect the security of your information.
 Details of these measures are available upon request.

 Third parties will only process your personal information on our instructions and where they have agreed to treat the information confidentially and to keep it secure.

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-To exercise all relevant rights, queries of complaints please in the first instance contact the Data Protection Officer, their contact details can be found at https://www.stedscathedral.org
+To exercise all relevant rights, queries of complaints please in the first instance contact the Chapter Data Protection Lead, their contact details can be found at https://www.stedscathedral.org/contact-us

 You can contact the Information Commissioners Office on 0303 123 1113 or via email https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
 SK9 5AF.